 Attributable Conversions: Social media should play a key role in your demand generation and customer acquisition efforts.
 Being able to trace conversions back to your social media efforts is a good way to gauge if your strategy is working.

 Attributable Revenue: Speaking of conversions, the ultimate goal for any company is to gain new customers and increase ROI.
 You should also keep track of revenue generated by specific campaigns and posts, and use your findings to optimize your efforts to help you meet your revenue goals.

 Having access to these metrics will show you where you stand and where you can improve so you can continue to grow your audience and reap the rewards of this powerful medium.

 Act-On Helps You Easily Tie Your Social Media Efforts to Your Digital Marketing Strategy

 Investing in a robust marketing automation platform will help you align your social media strategy with top-notch execution and reporting.
 Act-On equips you with the tools you need to automate your marketing efforts to Act-On equips you with the tools you need to automate your social media efforts, streamline processes, and measure results.
-Even better, the time you’ll save on tedious manual processes will allow you to focus your energy on innovating and growing your strategy.
+Even better, the time you’ll save on tedious manual processes will allow you to focus your energy on innovating your social engagement strategy.